10 Research Tactics to Help You Find the Voice of Your Customer

 Pay attention to the interviewee.
 Try to balance following the script with going more in-depth; you will discover insightful pains/gains.

-c5).
-Be specific when addressing your questions
+Be specific when addressing questions

 When looking for online reviews, we recommend selecting the most relevant quotes from the customers and including them in the customer profile.

-Example 1 of review on Amazon
+Example 1 of Amazon review

-Example 2 of review on Amazon
+Example 2 of Amazon review

 Reviews like these are very insightful as they speak about what is essential for the customer, besides the product itself.
-The company should investigate further and see if other customers feel the same about the topic (in this case – ease of use).
+The company should investigate further and see if other customers feel the same about the topic (in this case, ease of use).

-Example 3 of review on Amazon
+Example 3 of Amazon review

-The chat is where people usually go to complain.
+The chat is where people usually complain.
 Thus it’s the best place to find out customer pains.
 That’s not to say you may not even find a better understanding of customer jobs and, if you are lucky, stumble upon some customer gains too.

 Share the insights with your marketing and content team and tell them to tailor their materials in a way that matches your customer.
 It’s essential to test those insights using quantitative data.